 According to KQED Science, "Scientists believe the behavior evolved as a way for a solitary species to reproduce and to cope with a limited winter food supply.
 After fattening themselves up, and before bedding down for winter, these ladybugs are getting together to take care of some final business — namely, mating ...
 Within the ladybug clumps, the movement is scrambling and unpredictable, not hierarchical as it is in a beehive or ant hill.
 Scientists think that the females — about half of the population, all of them previously unmated — may be selecting mates amid the chaos."

-Here's a great video that shows what these aggregations look like and explains the science behind them:
+At the bottom of this file, you'll find a great video that shows what these aggregations look like and explains the science behind them.

 Ladybugs swarm on radar

 Ladybugs are known for their sense of togetherness other times of year as well.

 In June 2019, a group of ladybugs moving through San Diego was so big, it showed up on the National Weather Service's radar.
 Meteorologist Joe Dandrea told the Los Angeles Times that the ladybug "bloom" appeared to be about 80 miles by 80 miles.